brianharv/hello-world/README.md

 ## Support and contact details

-_For any technical issues, ideas, or questions contact brian.harv3y@gmail.com or jillianLgibson@gmail.com_
+_For any technical issues, ideas, or questions contact brian.harv3y@gmail.com or jillian.l.gibson@gmail.com_

 ## Technologies Used